 Gazing at the Moon is an ancient tradition from the Zhou Dynasty (around 500 BC) when people held ceremonies to welcome the full moon, with huge outdoor feasts of moon cakes, watermelons, apricots, apples, grapes and other fresh fruits.
-The popularity of this ancient tradition began...more details
+The popularity of this ancient tradition began. >> more details

 Top Things to Do during Chinese Moon Festival

-Watching and Appreciating the Moon
+Gazing at and Appreciating the Moon

 Eating Moon Cakes

-According to the legend, eating moon cakes as a celebration originates from the Tang Dynasty.
-In the reign of Emperor Tang Gaozu, the great imperator Li Jing successfully squashed revolts of the Huns and came back on August 15 of the Chinese lunar calendar.
+According to legend, eating moon cakes as a celebration originates from the Tang Dynasty.
+In the reign of Emperor Tang Gaozu, the great imperator Li Jing successfully squashed the Hun revolts and came back to his home on August 15 of the Chinese lunar calendar.

-Having a Reunion Dinner
+Relishing a Reunion Dinner

-Besides appreciating the moon and having moon cakes, having a family reunion dinner with family members is also an important activity for Chinese people.
-Family members no matter how far away from home will try their best to go back home and get together with their parents, enjoying a nice meal.
-During the meal, they may talk about their work or life, and the reunion dinner is full of love and warmth.
-Thus, the reunion dinner in the Moon Festival is a very good opportunity for family members to get together.
+Besides appreciating the moon and dining on moon cakes, attending a grand family dinner with family members perhaps not seen in daily life is a most important activity for the Chinese.
+Family members, no matter how far away from home, will try their best to go back home and get together with their parents and extended family, and the best way to enjoy this time is by dining on a fantastic meal!

 Playing with Lanterns

-In some area of China’s Guangxi Zhuang Autonomous Region, there are some unique and simple lanterns, such as pomelo lantern, pumpkin lantern and orange lantern.
-People make those lanterns by emptying pomelos, pumpkins and oranges, and then carve out simple patterns and put a candle inside the hollowed pomelos, pumpkins or oranges.
-Those lanterns glimmer with elegant light.
-Some children like to put pomelos lanterns on the river and watch them float away.
+In some area of China’s Guangxi Zhuang Autonomous Region, there are some even more unique and simple lanterns, such as pomelo lanterns, pumpkin lanterns, and orange lanterns.
+People create them by emptying pomelos, pumpkins, and oranges, then they carve out simple patterns from its skin and put a candle inside the hollowed bodies.
+Some children then like to put their pomelo lanterns on the river and watch them float away.

-Watching Tidal Bore in Qiantang
+Watching the Tidal Bore in Qiantang

-Watching Fiery Dragon Dance in Hong Kong
+Watching the Fiery Dragon Dance in Hong Kong

 Traveling in China during Mid-Autumn Festival